rastersoft/cronopete/README.md

 ## BUILDING CRONOPETE

-To build Cronopete, you need to install CMAKE or Ninja, and Vala-0.26
+To build Cronopete, you need to install CMAKE or Ninja, Vala-0.30 and Gtk 3.10

 Now, type